samsmc/LearnUp_App/README.md

 You can clone the repo using: https://github.com/samsmc/LearnUp_App.git \

-In the project directory, you can run:
+In each folder (./client and ./server) directory, you can run:
 ### `npm install`

 It installs all the dependencies necessary to run the app.

-Create an `.env` file in the `client`folder and insert your values for the following:
+Create an `.env` file in the `server` folder and insert your values for the following:
 * MONGODB_URL=`link to connect to your database`
 * PUBLIC_DOMAIN=http://localhost:3000
 * PORT=8800